-This means, for example, that an adult can legally possess 150 grams of fresh cannabis.
+This means you can legally possess, for example, 150 grams of fresh cannabis.

 No. It’s illegal to transport cannabis across the Canadian border.
-It doesn’t matter whether you’re leaving or entering Canada, or what the laws of your destination are.
-This prohibition applies even if you are authorized to use cannabis for medical purposes, and no matter how much cannabis you have with you.
+It doesn’t matter whether you’re leaving or entering Canada.
+It doesn’t matter what the laws of your destination are.
+It doesn’t even matter if you’re authorized to use cannabis for medical purposes.
+Or how much you have with you.
 The upshot: it’s against the law.

-If you are under 19 and you possess more than five grams of cannabis, the police can give you a ticket.
+If you’re under 19 and found with more than five grams of cannabis, the police can give you a ticket.
 The penalty is a $200 fine.
-If you pay the fine in full, you won’t get a criminal record.
+If you pay it, you won’t get a criminal record.

-The legal issues for possession of marijuana over the legal limit can be complex and a conviction can seriously harm you.
+The legal issues for possession of marijuana over the legal limit can be complex.
+And a conviction can seriously harm you.
 You can call the Lawyer Referral Service to get the name of a lawyer.
-For $25 plus taxes, you can speak to the lawyer for 30 minutes about your case, to help decide whether you would want to hire them.
+You can speak to the lawyer for a free half-hour legal consultation about your case, to help decide whether you would want to hire them.

-You can contact Legal Services Society to find out if you qualify for a free lawyer under legal aid.
+You can contact Legal Aid BC to find out if you qualify for a free lawyer under legal aid.

 If you can’t afford to hire a lawyer and you don’t qualify for legal aid, try to at least talk to a lawyer.
 They’ll help you decide how to respond to any charge against you.
 On your first appearance in court or when you enter your plea, you can talk to duty counsel at the courthouse.
 These are lawyers who give free legal advice to people who have a case in the courthouse on that day.

 The BC government’s Get Cannabis Clarity website explains cannabis laws, including where you can buy, use or grow marijuana.